Research Interests

 The Virtual Human

-Project brings together research in intelligent tutoring, natural language
+Project brings together research in intelligent tutoring, natural

-recognition and generation, interactive narrative, emotional modeling,
+language recognition and generation, interactive narrative, emotional

-8'x30' wrap-around screen, 10.2 channels of immersive audio, and
+an 8'x30' wrap-around screen, 10.2 channels of immersive audio, and

 interactive synthetic humans that can interact with the trainee and